stevendborrelli/function-deletion-protection/README.md

 # function-deletion-protection

-A Crossplane Composition Function that adds deletion protection to resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.
+A Crossplane Composition Function that adds blocks deletion of resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.

-The Usage will block deletion requests
+The Usage will block deletion requests.
+See [Usages](https://docs.crossplane.io/latest/managed-resources/usages/) for more information.

 This function requires Crossplane version 2.0 or higher, which includes the new `protection.crossplane.io` API Group.